5 Best Places To Live In Canada 2020

-Ottawa is an oficially bilingual city, and many services there are offered in both French and English.
-English is understood everywhere, and allthough learning French might benefit you in terms of integrating faster in the community or getting certain types of employment, you don’t really have to be bilingual to have a good life there.
+Ottawa is an officially bilingual city, and many services there are offered in both French and English.
+English is understood everywhere, and although learning French might benefit you in terms of integrating faster in the community or getting certain types of employment, you don’t really have to be bilingual to have a good life there.

 Unemployment in Ottawa is relatively low and stands at 5.3%.
 Top occupations are information systems analysts and consultants, retail salespersons and computer programmers and interactive media developers.

-Ottawa is home to Canada’s Federal government, and has both provincial government offices and a municipal government as considerable employers.
-The public sector employes around 20% of working population in Ottawa.
+Ottawa is home to Canada’s Federal government and has both provincial government offices and a municipal government as considerable employers.
+The public sector employs around 20% of the working population in Ottawa.